ckan/ckan/doc/maintaining/configuration.rst

 These options are only read at startup time to update the ``config`` object used by CKAN, but they won't we accessed any more during the lifetime of the application.

-CKAN environment variables match the options in the configuration file, but they are always uppercase and prefixed with `CKAN_` (this prefix is added even if the corresponding option in the ini file does not have it), and replacing dots with underscores.
+CKAN environment variables names match the options in the configuration file, but they are always uppercase and prefixed with `CKAN_` (this prefix is added even if the corresponding option in the ini file does not have it), and replacing dots with underscores.